Prospective graduate students should apply through the Graduate College at the University of Illinois.

 • Resume.

+You will also be asked to provide short answers to personal statement questions that would provide you with the opportunity to reflect on your own unique experiences.
 This is an important component of your application and provides the admissions committee with information about your written communication skills and insight into how you work, think and act.

 • Graduate Record Examination (GRE – optional).